-- Mukokuseki: He's got a blond head and blue eyes and is apparently a Yamato native, despite blond hair originally being exclusive to Urutori and Kuya of the previous game.
+- Mukokuseki: He's got a blond head and blue eyes and is apparently a Yamato native, despite blond hair originally being exclusive to Ulthury and Kuuya of the previous game.

 - Nice Guy: He's really sweet and has a great sense of responsibility.
 Unfortunately for him, this means he tends to be the butt of jokes because he's at the lowest point in the pecking order as a result and he's too nice (or oblivious) to find ways to flirt with Nekone.

 - Nervous Wreck: Kiwru does not take extreme stress well, often leading to agonizing stomachaches that can leave him reeling for entire events.
 Yet somehow, he can keep it completely together in life-or-death combat.

 - No Respect Guy: Younger brother and agent to General Oshtor who takes his work seriously, but he's mistaken for a kidnapper or an assassin, and is completely forgotten when Atuy starts teasing Kuon and Haku's relationship.

 - In the anime, he was completely forgotten in the riverbank during the events of Anju's "kidnapping", after Haku was sucked into a sewage drain.

 - Only Sane Man: To his credit, normal people would be extremely stressed out about interacting with someone like Anju, especially given how badly the main cast treats her.

 - Red Herring: In the anime he's made out to be a bad guy during his chase due to his tactics, but this is quickly dispelled by how he never goes through with them, and that no one treats him like a threat anyway.